-There are around 93 species of birds in this family.
+This family includes around 93 bird species.
 They are found in North and South America.
 They are found in forests, brushlands, deserts, and marshes.

-They are small birds between 3.5-8.5 inches in length.
-They have slender, long downcurved bills; short, rounded wings; and a short, square or rounded tail.
+They are small birds, measuring 3.5 to 8.5 inches in length.
+They have slender, long, downcurved bills; short, rounded wings; and a short, square or rounded tail.

 Most species are brown in color with brown, black, or white spots, streaks, or bars.